More minority organ donors are needed

 Four frequently asked questions:

-2) Do kidney donors and recipients have to be the same race?
+2. Do kidney donors and recipients have to be the same race?

 Although organs are not matched according to race/ethnicity, and people of different races frequently match one another, all individuals waiting for an organ transplant will have a better chance of receiving one if there are large numbers of donors from their racial/ethnic background.
 This is because compatible blood types and tissue markers—very important qualities for donor/recipient matching—are more likely to be found among members of the same ethnicity.
 A greater diversity of donors may potentially increase access to transplantation for everyone.

-3) Is there a difference between a kidney from a living donor or a deceased donor?
+3. Is there a difference between a kidney from a living donor or a deceased donor?

-While patient survival rates are similar, live donor kidneys survive much longer than deceased donor kidneys after transplantation, probably because of a shorter period in which the circulation of blood is cut off for the live donor kidney.
+While patient survival rates are similar, live donor kidneys typically survive longer than deceased donor kidneys after transplantation, probably because of a shorter period in which the circulation of blood is cut off for the live donor kidney.

-4) What if I donate a kidney and later need a kidney transplant?
+4. What if I donate a kidney and later need a kidney transplant?

-The United Network for Organ Sharing, the agency that coordinates U.S. transplant activities, now allows for kidney donors who later need a kidney transplant to jump to the top of the transplant waiting list, guaranteeing them priority when a compatible donor is found.
+The United Network for Organ Sharing, the agency that coordinates U.S. transplant activities, allows for kidney donors who later need a kidney transplant to jump to the top of the transplant waiting list, guaranteeing them priority when a compatible donor is found.

-5) What can I do during National Minority Donor Awareness Week?
+5. What can I do during National Minority Donor Awareness Month?